Archetypal Analysis++: Rethinking the Initialization Strategy: Archetypal Analysis++

 \section{Archetypal Analysis++}

-The idea of our proposed archetypal analysis++ (AA++) initialization procedure is very similar to the one from $k$-means++.
-We begin with choosing the first archetype $\z_1$ uniformly at random.
-The second archetype is chosen according to a distribution that assigns probabilities proportional to the distance from the first archetype, \ie, $p(\x) \propto \|\x-\z_1\|_2^2$.
+The idea of our proposed archetypal analysis++ (AA++) initialization procedure is very similar to the one of $k$-means++.
+We begin by choosing the first archetype $\z_1$ uniformly at random.
+The second archetype is chosen according to a distribution that assigns probabilities proportional to the distances from the first archetype, \ie, $p(\x) \propto \|\x-\z_1\|_2^2$.
 The remaining $k-2$ archetypes are chosen according to a probability distribution where the probability of choosing a point $\x$ is proportional to the minimum distance to the convex hull of the already chosen archetypes, \ie, $p(\x) \propto \min_{\q \in \conv(\{\z_1,\ldots,\z_k\})} \| \x - \q \|_2^2$.
-This procedure is outlined in Algorithm~\ref{alg:AApp}. \looseness=-1
+This procedure is outlined in Algorithm~\ref{alg:AApp}.

 With every additional point sampled by AA++, the convex hull of the initialized factors, \ie, $\conv(\Zs)$, expands.
 This is because selecting a point outside the convex hull of $\Zs$, \ie, a point in $\{ \x \in \Xs \mid \x \notin \conv(\Zs) \}$, is by definition not contained in the convex hull of $\Zs$ and hence expands it.
 In contrast, a point within the convex hull of $\Zs$ would not increase its volume but has zero probability of being selected by AA++.
-Note that a uniform initialization also assigns probability mass to interior points.
+Note that a uniform initialization also assigns probability mass to points in the interior of $\conv(\Zs)$.
 Selecting a new point can make a previously selected point redundant, \ie, it then lies in the convex hull of previously selected archetypes and does not help to increase its convex hull.
 However, this is not a problem in practice since redundant archetypes can be recovered during optimization.

-Note that the optimization problem in line 5 of Algorithm~\ref{alg:AApp} is the same as in Equation~\eqref{eq:AA_get_a}.
+Note that the optimization problem in line 6 of Algorithm~\ref{alg:AApp} is the same as in Equation~\eqref{eq:AA_get_a}.
 Thus, parts of the archetypal analysis implementations can be re-used, simplifying the implementation of AA++.
-Besides, AA++ has no hyperparameters, and line 5 is trivially parallelizable.
+Besides, AA++ has no hyperparameters, and line 6 is trivially parallelizable.